heremaps/msdkui-android/Documentation/Guides/ContributionGuide.md

 ### Generating a unit test coverage report

 Execute `/gradlew :MSDKUILib:testDebugUnitTest :MSDKUILib:jacocoTestDebugReport` to run all unit tests _and_ to generate a coverage report.
-The report wil be available in _MSDKUILib/build/reports/jacoco/jacocoTestDebugReport_.
+The report will be available in _MSDKUILib/build/reports/jacoco/jacocoTestDebugReport_.
 Open `index.html` to see an overview of the current code coverage.

 >**Note:** To generate the coverage report from within Android Studio, execute the Gradle Task from the "Tools Window": `MSDKUILib -> Tasks -> reporting -> jacocoTestDebugReport` (right-click and run).